stefaan-coussement/Tab/doc/project.md

 > To observe carefully.
 To maintain a watch over, record activities of.
 > [http://www.thefreedictionary.com/tab]

-The general goal is to help with callbacks, pipelines, promises, lazy evaluation and concurrent computing.
+The general goal is to help with callbacks, pipelines, streams, promises, lazy evaluation and concurrent computing.

 >**callback** (programming)
 > In computer programming, a callback is a piece of executable code that is passed as an argument to other code, which is expected to call back (execute) the argument at some convenient time.
 The invocation may be immediate as in a synchronous callback or it might happen at later time, as in an asynchronous callback.